hongyusu/hongyusu.github.io/_posts/2016-03-17-deploy-elk-stack-on-amazon-aws.md

    ```bash
       curl -XGET 'http://localhost:9200'
    ```
-   You should expect the following message after running the above command
+   You should expect the following message after running the above command.
+Of course, the name of the elasticsearch instance should match the one you write in configuration file.

    ```bash
      {